 At December 31, 2012, we had approximately 830 full-time employees, including approximately 307 in management and administration, 300 in sales and marketing, and 223 in construction operations.
 Our operations are carried out through both local and centralized corporate management.
 Local operations are made up of our division employees, led by management with significant homebuilding experience and who typically possess a depth of knowledge in their particular markets.
-Our centralized corporate management, finance, cash management and information systems.
+Our centralized corporate management sets our strategy and leads decisions related to the Company's land acquisition, risk management, finance, cash management and information systems.
 Our employees are not unionized, and we believe that we have good employee relationships.
 We pay for a substantial portion of our employees' insurance costs, with the balance contributed by the employees.
 We also have a 401(k) savings plan, which is available to all employees who meet the plan's participation requirements.